pacevedom/special-resource-operator/charts/example/acm-ice-0.0.1/README.md

 * `kind`: The `kind` of the resource we want to watch.
 Mandatory.
 * `name`: The `name` of the resource we want to watch.
 If not provided it will watch on all resources sharing `apiVersion` and `kind`, irrespective of names.
 Optional.
 * `namespace`: The `namespace` of the resource we want to watch.
 Optional.
+* `selector`: Filter which of the resources defined above will be selected to read its `path`.
+List format, entries are ORed.
+  * `path`: Jsonpath pointing to a valid value in the resource.
+Mandatory.
+  * `value`: The value that the `path` should hold.
+Mandatory.
+  * `exclude`: Whether a match should be selected or excluded.
+Optional.

 With this we are able to watch any resource in the cluster only needing list permissions in RBAC.
 This means there is no specific code/support for any of the resources we can watch in SRO.